Dessau

-Dessau is a town and former municipality in Germany at the confluence of the rivers Mulde and Elbe, in the Bundesland (Federal State) of Saxony-Anhalt.
-Since 1 July 2007, it has been part of the newly created municipality of Dessau-Roßlau.
-Population of Dessau proper: 67,747 (Dec.
+Dessau is a district of the independent city of Dessau-Roßlau in Saxony-Anhalt at the confluence of the rivers Mulde and Elbe, in the Bundesland (Federal State) of Saxony-Anhalt.
+Until 1 July 2007, it was an independent city.
+The population of Dessau is 67,747 (Dec.
 2020).

 Geography

 Dessau is situated on a floodplain where the Mulde flows into the Elbe.
 This causes yearly floods.
 The worst flood took place in the year 2002, when the Waldersee district was nearly completely flooded.
 The south of Dessau touches a well-wooded area called Mosigkauer Heide.
 The highest elevation is a 110 m high former rubbish dump called Scherbelberg in the southwest of Dessau.
 Dessau is surrounded by numerous parks and palaces that make it one of the greenest towns in Germany.